It’s January 2024, a new day for the agency.

 ‘What persuaded you to niche, regardless?’

-Aside from wanting to throw off the cloak of hypocrisy we’d been wearing for all these years, we realised the benefits of niching really outweighed the drawbacks.
+Aside from wanting to throw off the cloak of hypocrisy we’d been wearing for all those years, we realised the benefits of niching really do outweigh the drawbacks.

-Here are the big three things we look forward to enjoying (and which clients who’ve taken our advice already do):
+Here are the big three switches we look forward to benefiting from (and which clients who’ve taken our advice already experience):

 The harsh reality is that most creative/marketing agencies are seen as ‘suppliers’ in the minds of their prospective customers – and treated as such.
 They have to hustle hard (sales/biz dev), put in the hours on outreach (events, emails, social media) and join the beauty parade (creative pitches; competitive tenders) alongside all the other, similar agencies playing the same game.